Kayak fishing is great fun – but we all still need to be careful when we’re out on the water.

 Always adhere to the specific sizing guide that’s supplied by that particular PFD manufacturer.
 It might vary from company to company – although this is rare.

 Next, grab yourself a buddy or loved one and get them to measure you up.
 Don’t simply rely on whatever letter it says on the label of the shirt you’re wearing.

-Taking the time to get your numbers down and getting it right the first time will mean less negative reviews, and less of a headache all round.
+Taking the time to get your numbers down and getting it right the first time will mean less negative reviews, a better fit with your life vest, and a happy experience all round.